jack-duval-projects/721-tracker-py-testing/README.md

 To be determined as development continues.

-Need access to OpenSea API, LooksRare API, Etherscan API with keys in a .env file
+Need access to OpenSea API, LooksRare API (future), Etherscan API with keys in a .env file

 The following fields need to be set in your .env file:
 ```bash